rex-enigma/data_structures_and_algorithms_in_dart/lib/data_structures/trees/tire/tire_tree.md

 #### Definition:
 - Trie a.k.a **prefix tree**, **digital tree** or **radix tree**, is a type of n-ary search tree used for locating specific **sequences** from within a set.
 These sequences can be words, ip address, phone number, DNA sequence etc. Each node in trie tree stores a **segment** of a sequence and its linked to other nodes.
 In order to access a sequence (to get its value, change it, or remove it), the trie is traversed depth-first, following the links between nodes, which represent each segment of the sequence.

-   - **segment** -> the smallest manageable part | piece of a segment. eg in the word, "book", the segments are 'b','o','o', and 'k'.
+   - **segment** -> the smallest manageable part | piece of a sequence. eg in the word, "book", the segments are 'b','o','o', and 'k'.
    - **sequence** -> a series of segments combined to form a meaningful whole. eg for segments 'b','o','o', and 'k', the sequence is "book".

 ##### example to illustrate sequence & segment